CloudBoost/developers/en/schema/cloudtables.md

 #####In this section

-In this section you'll learn how to create an Table (we call it CloudTable) and and save it into your CloudBoost App.
+In this section you'll learn how to create a Table (we call it [CloudTable]( https://docs.cloudboost.io/#CloudTable)) and save it into your CloudBoost App.
 You will also learn about default columns in tables.
 Finally we'll also learn to add, delete and update columns in a CloudTable.

 #Saving a new table